Dual Attention Model with Reinforcement Learning for Classification of Histology Whole-Slide Images: Literature Review

 \subsection{IHC Scoring}

-Mukundan \emph{et al.} \cite{mukundan2019analysis} proposed a set of image features inspired by the visual markers used to assess slides recommended for HER2 testing.
-These features included characteristic curves and rotation-invariant uniform local binary pattern curves.
-Rodner \emph{et al.} \cite{rodner2017deep} sampled tiles centered around a point of interest determined by a single click “probe” in the data.
-The respective patches were used to calculate deep bilinear features, using CNNs.
-Saha \emph{et al.} \cite{saha2018her2net} proposed a deep network for HER2 classification by way of cell membrane and nuclei segmentation using Trapezoidal LSTM networks.
-Pitkaaho \emph{et al.} \cite{pitkaaho2016classifying} used a variant of the AlexNet architecture and achieved comparable results.
-However, they manually selected ROI from HER2 images at a lower resolution.

-The proposed model extends the work of Qaiser \emph{et al}, \cite{qaiser2019learning}. which modelled the prediction of IHC scoring as a sequential learning problem.
-Conventionally, the histopathologist does not visually analyze each and every visual field to score the IHC slide, rather they focus on a small number of visual fields or ROIs.
-The model employed DRL to effectively identify ROIs by way of a parametrized policy that prevented the model from revisiting locations it had already analyzed.However, the selection of these ROI takes place in the context of a single image tile.
-This again necessitated the identification of tissue regions and consequently the manual and exhaustive extraction of image tiles from the identified tissue components using the sliding window paradigm.
-The proposed model aims to automate the tiling process and presents a cohesive end-to-end alternative thereby overcoming the challenges inherent in patch-based models.
+While the ``gold standard" for IHC scoring involves visual examination by expert pathologists, several methods have employed deep learning for IHC scoring \cite{ayad2015comparative,rodner2017deep, mukundan2019analysis,saha2018her2net,pitkaaho2016classifying, kabir2024utility}.
+Pham \emph{et al.} \cite{pham2023interpretable} developed a HER2 slide scoring pipeline in which pathologists identify ROIs to train a tumor segmentation model for patch extraction.
+These patches were then used to train the model in a weakly supervised manner.
+Selcuk \emph{et al.} \cite{selcuk2024automated} utilized pyramid sampling at multiple spatial scales to score IHC stained breast cancer bright-field images.
+Jha \emph{et al.}\cite{jha2024development} employed a two-step approach wherein they first performed membrane and nuclei segmentation and subsequently computed morphological features for the WSIs which were used to predict the HER2 scores.
+Qaiser \emph{et al.} \cite{qaiser2019learning} has previously shown that RL works well for IHC images.
+Their model employed DRL to effectively identify patches by way of a parametrized policy that prevented the model from revisiting locations it had already analyzed.
+However, the selection of these patches takes place in the context of a single image tile.
+This necessitated the identification of diaminobenzidine (DAB) regions and consequently the extraction of image tiles using the sliding window paradigm.
+The proposed model aims to automate the tiling process by identifying ROIs using soft attention mechanisms and applying reinforcement learning as a subsequent step only on the selected tiles, thereby presenting a cohesive end-to-end alternative and overcoming the challenges inherent in patch-based models.
+The proposed method therefore is able to classify IHC-stained WSIs by analyzing less than 10\% of the tissue area in a slide.